nus-cs2103-AY2324S2/tp/README.md

 - **Target Users:** Teaching Assistants for Computer Science Modules
 - **Key Challenges:**
-  - Managing multiple classes and a diverse student body.
+  - Managing multiple classLists and a diverse student body.
   - Forming student teams for projects or assignments while ensuring fairness.
   - Keeping track of student details, progress, grades, and attendance across different modules.

 ## Problem Statement

-Teaching Assistants often grapple with the complexities of generating and assigning students to teams within their classes.
-The situation is compounded when TAs manage multiple classes, necessitating a streamlined method to oversee various nominal rolls.
+Teaching Assistants often grapple with the complexities of generating and assigning students to teams within their classLists.
+The situation is compounded when TAs manage multiple classLists, necessitating a streamlined method to oversee various nominal rolls.
 A unified platform that provides a holistic view of all student information, across every class, is crucial for effective student management.
 Additionally, the random yet fair formation of student teams for assessments poses a significant challenge.

 ## Value Proposition